 Skip to code content (skip section selection)

-(d) Public Hearing.
-The Director of Public Works may wish to hold a public hearing concerning the People Place Permit application.
-If the Director determines that a public hearing will be held, the prospective Steward shall post on the site(s) a Notice of Public Hearing provided by Public Works for a period of 10 calendar days prior to the date of the scheduled hearing.
-The Notice of Public Hearing posting shall be removed by the applicant the day after the expiration of the 10-day period.
+(c) Public Hearing.
+The Director of Public Works may hold a public hearing concerning the Sidewalk Shared Space Permit application that would extend the occupancy beyond 24 consecutive months.
+If the Director determines that a public hearing will be held, the prospective Permittee shall post on the site(s) a Notice of Public Hearing provided by Public Works for a period of ten calendar days prior to the date of the scheduled hearing.
+The Notice of Public Hearing posting shall be removed by the applicant the day after the expiration of the ten-day period.
 Unless otherwise outlined in this Section 793.2, the Notice of Public Hearing posting shall comply with Article 5.6 of the Public Works Code.

-(1) After approval by Public Works a People Place Permit is issued.
-The conditions of approval required or authorized by Administrative Code Section 94A.6(c) or other applicable sections of Administrative Code Chapter 94A shall be imposed on the People Place Permit and enforced pursuant to Administrative Code Section 94A.10.
-The Director of Public Works or designee may choose to apply additional conditions on the People Place Permit that are pertinent to Public Works jurisdiction.
+(1) Public Works may issue any Curbside or Sidewalk Shared Space Permit consistent with Sections 793et seq. and Administrative Code Chapter 94A.
+The conditions of approval required or authorized by Administrative Code Section 94A.5(c) or other applicable sections of Administrative Code Chapter 94A shall be imposed on the Shared Space Permit and enforced pursuant to Administrative Code Section 94A.9, including the obligation to remove or modify a Curbside Shared Space at any time, as necessary for any City project or maintenance work at the Permittee’s own cost consistent with Administrative Code Section 94A.4(d)(1)(E).
+The Director of Public Works may choose to apply additional conditions on the Shared Space Permit that are pertinent to Public Works jurisdiction.